Updated: Feb 4

-My girls have to learn that I don’t write books to make them known - I write books to make God known, and because God already knows them I will use their stories as he leads - with the intention of helping others see God and not see my girls.
+My girls will learn that I don’t write books to make them known - I write books to make God known, and because God already knows them, I will use their stories freely as he leads - with the intention of helping others see God and not see my girls.
 Essentially the stories aren’t about them - they are about God - they are his stories and he will use them as he sees fit.

 Let me ask you this:

-if a story is unknown does it mean it didn’t happen anymore than if a story is known to everyone?
+if a story is unknown does it mean it didn’t happen anymore than if a story is known?

 For every one story, I tell you about what God has done, there are at least 10 I don’t tell you.
 That doesn’t make the 10 any less valuable (some of the things I don’t talk about are the ones I actually treasure most) because their value is not in whether you know them or not - their value is in the fact that he did them.

 Enoch’s story is not amazing because you know it - it’s amazing because God wrote it.
 Enoch walked with God, he preached the Gospel in a wicked and corrupt generation, and then he was no more.
 God was so pleased with Enoch and his life that he took him - just took him - Enoch didn’t have to die - he just got to go.
 We can have faith that Enoch had an amazing life.

 Elijah had an amazing life.
 He walked with God and then God took him in a chariot of fire.
 We know so many details of Elijah’s life that we don’t have to have faith to believe it we just have to read it.